skills/communicate-using-markdown/README.md

 Here's a recap of all the tasks you've accomplished in your repository:

-1. You learned about Markdown, headings, images, code examples, and task lists
+1. You learned about Markdown, headings, images, code examples, and task lists.
-1. You created and merged a Markdown file
+1. You created and merged a Markdown file.
-1. You learned an essential GitHub skill 🎉
+1. You learned an essential GitHub skill. 🎉

 ### What's next?